Home > Addictions We Support With > Alcohol Addiction > Alcohol Withdrawal Symptoms

 We provide personalised support and resources for addiction recovery.
 Take the first step towards a brighter future today.

 Withdrawal can take its toll on your body, leaving you feeling under the weather.
-Many people only feel mild symptoms of alcohol withdrawal such as nausea or stomach ache.
-Some common physical withdrawal symptoms can include:
+Many people only feel mild symptoms of alcohol withdrawal, such as nausea or stomach ache.

-As well as affecting you physically, alcohol withdrawal can cause psychological symptoms too.
+As well as affecting you physically, alcohol withdrawal can cause psychological symptoms too, as noted above.
 For example, you may experience anxiety, depression, and other mental health problems.

 You may also experience behavioural symptoms – you may have trouble sleeping, which can impact your mood.
 Some people also experience hallucinations, although this is very rare, and is classed as a severe withdrawal symptom.